AGTHARN/libOpenAI/README.md

 ![image](https://media.discordapp.net/attachments/489366022172966922/1063325869340364830/0_c-PJKeN6JqEUKyZ8.png?width=600&height=337)

 A PocketMine-MP library which allows developers to make use of OpenAI's API.
 Please always keep this library up-to-date as this is subject to a lot of changes in the future.
 If you're attempting to use this library, please make sure you have a valid [OpenAI API key](https://beta.openai.com/account/api-keys).
+OpenAI is not free to use and you will need to pay for it after spending your free credits.

 > **Note**: OpenAI is still in its early stages of development and some areas are still in beta.
 Please be cautious when using this library for production use.
 The [documentation](https://beta.openai.com/docs) on OpenAI's website should be read to fully understand the function of this library.